Samuel29590/MolTimeTravel/README.md

 ### How is the Time Travel implemented ?

-If you want to know how time travel is implemented in the simulation and what are the steps to follow to make it go, see this document: [9 steps to implement TimeTravel in MolAnts](https://github.com/Samuel29590/MolAntsTimeTravel/blob/master/ImplementationOfTimeTravel.md)
+If you want to know how time travel is implemented in the simulation and what are the steps to follow to make it go, see this document: [Steps to implement TimeTravel in MolAnts](https://github.com/Samuel29590/MolAntsTimeTravel/blob/master/ImplementationOfTimeTravel.md)

 <br><br><br>